karllhughes/learn/_posts/2020-12-19-course-creators.md

 - **[ILIAS](https://www.ilias.de/docu/goto_docu_root_1.html)** ($0) - ILIAS is another open-source course management platform with millions of users in large and small businesses.

-- **[Lynda](https://www.lynda.com/aboutus/become-an-instructor)** ($0) - You will need to apply to be an instructor, but with Linkedin's backing, your reach on Lynda.com is likely to be significant.

 - **[Moodle](https://moodle.org/)** ($0) - Open source and used by many colleges, Moodle also offers recommended hosting options if you're not sure how to get started.

 - **[Opigno](https://www.opigno.org/en)** ($0) - A full-featured LMS built on the popular PHP framework, Drupal, Opigno can handle single courses and paid subscriptions.